FIF Filing Checklist

 - If the comparison option gives a negative CV result, the amount to return under that comparison is reduced to zero rather than becoming a deductible FIF loss.

-- Non-ordinary shares, cost method, deemed rate of return, attributable FIF income, RAM, foreign superannuation interests, and foreign life insurance policies need specialist treatment outside the ordinary FDR/CV calculator.
+- Non-ordinary shares, cost method, deemed rate of return, attributable FIF income, RAM, foreign superannuation interests, foreign life insurance policies, and corporate-migration exemption cases need specialist treatment outside the ordinary FDR/CV calculator.

 - Quick-sale adjustments matter where you increased and decreased shares in the same FIF during the income year and made a gain.